cares0/rest-docs-kdsl/docs/docs/guides/dsl-interface.md

 }
 ```

-The `detail` property is declared as a `NestedFieldValue`, with `SimpleDetail_0` passed as the type parameter.
+The `detail` property is declared as a `NestedJsonField`, with `SimpleDetail_0` passed as the type parameter.

-`SimpleDetail_0` is an implementation of `FieldComponent`, holding the nested fields as properties.
+`SimpleDetail_0` is an implementation of `BodyComponent`, holding the nested fields as properties.
 As with other JSON data, you can use DSL to document these fields.